-The conversation then becomes about recognizing contributions, behaviour and personal development.
+The conversation then becomes about recognizing ownership, contributions, behaviour and personal development.

-Recognize what an individual has owned, whether OKRs, a single Key Result, or Initiatives.
-But understand that the progress made is likely to be impacted by many other factors - factors like their colleagues, suppliers, business and team prioritization and more.
+Recognize what an individual has owned or collaborated on, whether a SMART goal / KPI, OKRs, a single Key Result, or Initiatives..
+Understand that the progress made is likely to be impacted by many other factors - factors like their colleagues, suppliers, business and team prioritization and more.
 Of course the factors holding an employee back should have been captured as part of the weekly check-in process.

-Recognize the Initiative ideas people have had to help achieve OKRs, recognize the Initiatives they took ownership of, and what they learned during a period.
+Recognize the Initiative ideas people have had to help achieve Objectives and Key Results, recognize the Initiatives they took ownership of, and what they learned during a period.